 But in this new era of homeland security, some data loss is likely to occur from malicious attacks, and some researchers believe current backup technology cannot provide the necessary level of assurance.

-A June report from the National Academies identifies data backup and reconstitution as an area ripe for
+A June report from the National Academies identifies data backup and reconstitution as an area ripe for research.

 Most "normal" backup methods usually involving storage on tape or disk were developed under the assumption of benign and uncorrelated failure.